Markfield: Geology

+some showing relict twinning.
+They are interspersed with dark areas which are aggregates of mafic minerals, mainly secondary amphiboles and chlorite.

+Granophyric intergrowths of quartz and K-feldspar are also visible.

 Sport

 The Markfield Greyhound and Whippet Track was opened for greyhound racing on 3 January 1931 by the Old Coach & Horses Inn on Leicester Road.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 Distances were 330 and 500 yards but the track only survived one year.